VathanakSol/RESTFUL_FastAPI/README.md

 ## 🔍 Additional Notes

-- The application uses SQLite by default but can be configured for other databases
+- The application uses SQLite by default (`test.db`) but can be configured for other databases
-- Security features are prepared but may need additional implementation for production use
+- **Full JWT Authentication** implemented with secure password hashing using BCrypt
+- User registration includes duplicate username/email validation
+- JWT tokens expire after 30 minutes (configurable via environment variables)
 - The admin interface provides simple HTML views for user and product management
 - All API endpoints are automatically documented via FastAPI's built-in documentation
 - PATCH operations support partial updates - only send the fields you want to change
 - Full CRUD operations available for both users and products
-- API key authentication is implemented for all endpoints
+- Protected routes require valid JWT token in Authorization header
+- Password security follows industry best practices with salt and hashing

 ## 📞 Support

 For questions or issues, please open an issue in the repository or contact the development team.